 #1 – Focus on training and career development

-Feeling valued within the workplace as an employee does wonders for morale and keeps your staff retention rates high.
-It benefits the business to keep hold of its top talent and that can be found anywhere in the business, not just higher up in the ranks.
+Feeling valued within the workplace as an employee does wonder for morale and keeps your staff retention rates high.
+It benefits the business to keep hold of its top talent and which can be found anywhere in the business, not just higher up in the ranks.

 #2 – Understand workload capacity for every individual